 - Schönbrunn Palace

-The 2023 marathon saw a new course record for the men’s event: Kenyan Samwel Mailu’s time of 2:05:08 knocked 33 seconds off the previous best set in 2014.
-Fellow Kenyan, Magdalyne Masai, won the women’s race.
+The race two years earlier produced a new course record for the men: Kenyan Samwel Mailu’s time of 2:05:08 knocked 33 seconds off the previous best set in 2014.

 Needless to say, the Vienna marathon is not just about a single run.
-Several ancillary races take place throughout the weekend, for example, as do related events.
-In 2023, these included:
+Several ancillary races take place throughout the weekend, for example, as do related activities.
+At the previous event, these included:

 - 5k and kids races